Ski jackets are an essential piece of gear when you head to the icy mountains for a weekend or a vacation filled with snow activities.

 Comfort & Fit

 Comfort and fit are obviously important features.
-Since skiing is an activity of highly physical nature, our clothing must be comfortable and well-fitting, without feeling restrictive.
+Since skiing is an activity of a highly physical nature, our clothing must be comfortable and well-fitting, without feeling restrictive.

 How a jacket is cut, the materials used in construction, and the utilities or extras included in the jacket can affect your experience on the slopes.
 Fit, on the other hand, is subjective.